- Editor Rating

 The Dining category includes fine dining, as well as casual spots.
 The Travel category includes airlines, hotels, motels, timeshares, car rental agencies, cruise lines, travel agencies, discount travel sites, campgrounds and operators of passenger trains, buses, taxis (Uber counts), limousines, ferries, toll bridges and highways, and parking lots and garages.

-If you don’t spend much on Travel and Dining, a more flexible rewards card like the Barclaycard Arrival Plus may be a better option with its 2% (2.1% for travel redemption) earnings rate on all purchases.
+If you don’t spend much on Travel and Dining, a more flexible rewards card like the Barclays Arrival® card may be a better option with its 2% earnings rate on all purchases.

 One of the best ways to take advantage of the Chase Sapphire Preferred® card is to supplement it with the Chase Freedom card.
 Both cards earn Ultimate Rewards points, so you can pool them together.
 The Chase Freedom® card earns 5% cash back on categories that change each quarter.
 Earn 5% on those categories when appropriate, and use your Sapphire Preferred® card on all other purchases.
 The 25% more value on travel through the Ultimate Rewards program is only a benefit of the Sapphire Preferred® card, so having both is a great pairing.